 10 Things That Slapped Me In The Face Towards My 5 Years To 40 Celebration!

 - What are you waiting for?
 I enjoy teaching and working with others.
 My dream however has always been to be my own boss in doing what I love.
 Dreaming big and living in fear of failure doesn’t go together.
-Also, sometimes the dream doesn’t match the current budget.
-I’ve been honored to have what I enjoy doing as a Performance Art Instructor along with blogging to be recieved.
+Also, I will be first to admit that my dreams don’t always match my current budget, and the dream doesn’t quite line up with what I balance in juggling mom life.
+I’ve been honored in the past few years to enjoy being a Performance Art Instructor working in various private capacities, blogging, and share through transparency empowerment as a speaker.
 I’m a multitasker which is good and bad at times.
 I can be a procrastinator at times, or easily distracted in being a caregiver.
 The Gemini in me loves diversity and being able to have dual roles to explore within my personality.
 I will never allow myself to be put in one box, but I am more aware now that regardless of you’re multifaceted it’s best to narrow the margins with an area of focus.
-I would love to have my own mobile performance art studio, yet write about the experience of life on the way.
+I was happy to secure a more stable career in becoming a Fine Arts teacher for the public school system.
+I my dream is to own mobile performance art studio one day, yet write about the experience of life on the way.

 - Take care of the skin your in.
 Late nights up and about have a toll on your body and your skin.
 You see it more when you’re older.
 It’s not about vanity for me, but self-care in taking care of my skin.
 The late nights swiping my phone ( I’m a night owl) were taking a toll on under my eyes.
 I remember falling the sleep with makeup on in 20’s if I had a fun night out, but now I’m more careful with how that effects my skin.
-I am sure to use a daily cleanser, exfoliate weekly, use sunblock, remove any makeup or products, and I love a good moisturizer.
+I am sure to use a daily cleanser, exfoliate weekly, use sunblock, remove any makeup or products.
+I love a good moisturizer to apply on my skin.
 One of the biggest that helped my skin glow more was increasing my water intake.

 - Honor your relationships.
 Our relationships that we cultivate matter, and we shouldn’t take them for granted.
 My love language is quality time, so the relationships I have at home with my family I want to matter the most.
-Being a former “Busybee” my plate use to be super full with my family getting remnants of my energy that was left after giving myself to everyone else.
-I make time more for one on one with each person in the house, and collective family experiences we can share together.
-No, you can’t be everyone’s friends I learned because it’s an overwhelming expectation which is exhausting to try.
+Being a former “Busybee” my plate use to be super full with my family getting remnants of the quality of energy that was left after giving myself to everyone else that was pulling on me.
+I time more for one on one with each person in the house.
+I share collective family experiences together in unapologetically in declining outside hectic commitments, demanding connections, or other things that may infringe on our time.
+No, you can’t be everyone’s friend I learned because it’s an overwhelming expectation which is exhausting to try.
 However, the true lasting friendships you have I learned not to take for granted.
-I find myself more forgiving of an offense with some I call a friend, make time to connect, and I ‘m more open to the diverse backgrounds of my friends.
+I find myself more forgiving of an offenses, make time to connect in person if distance isn’t an issue a friend, share in a conversation if it’s a long distance friendship, and I ‘m open to a diversity of backgrounds friends.
 I tell those who are close to me how much them being apart of my life means to me.

 - Lastly, I’ve learned to know your worth.
 I learned that knowing your worth has nothing to do with being arrogant, but does have to with not selling yourself short.
 I’ve learned after acknowledging and healing from an abusive relationship, overworking myself in dead end jobs, and some former friendships that you have to know your worth.
-I learned not to cosign on abuse, and misuse.
+I learned not to cosign on any form of abuse, disrespect, or being used.
 In the end we can sit and be a victim because of such situations , or we grow from those experiences in thriving never repeating them again.